Satch70/data-science-S2023/challenges/c11-psaap-assignment.md

   - The rsquare for both of the values is close to 0.7.
 So it is not a bad model for the error percentage.
 But enough of the points fall within the pi for me to be more confident about its accuracy for making sure the variables recommended in this model would work.
+This also means that the pi could be much smaller and therefor be more accurate.
 - What kind of interval—confidence or prediction—would you use for this task, and why?
   - pi because I want to make sure that the outputs fall within the